 Dealing with altitude sickness symptoms

 By no means am I a doctor, or have any medical experience whatsoever, so take my recommendation with a grain of salt.
 These are common treatments for altitude sickness symptoms that have been touted by medical experts, and have worked for us!
-Hopefully some of these treatment will work for you so you can have a more enjoyable trip, without battling with your altitude sickness symptoms!
+Hopefully, some of these treatments will work for you so you can have a more enjoyable trip, without battling with your altitude sickness symptoms!

 Take it slow